 The topic of video game accessibility has grown considerably in the last five years, and understandably so.
 Will I like a specific game that has become less factor in game development?
 More, can I physically play the game?
 Are there physical barriers that stop somebody from playing?
 There’s an entire audience that, either with modification or developer implementation, has begun experiencing the same AAA or indie gems we’ve grown accustomed to.
 That is truly a beautiful thing to behold, and we should be applauding the industry for taking more significant steps to accommodate this.
-That aside, a question arose playing Blind Drive.
+That aside, a question arose while playing Blind Drive.
 How many are more developers willing to make accessibility the sole game mechanic of their titles?
 Something perhaps worth pondering for the future.

 What is it?